Shambhavigantla/hack_UniversityFileTrackingSystem/README.md

    - Run the command: `flutter create your_project_name`

 2. **Add the Library:**
-   - Copy the `lib` folder from this repository into your created project.
+   - Copy the `lib` folder from this repository into your created project lib folder.

 3. **Add Required Packages:**
    - Open `pubspec.yaml` in your project.